arshadlab/time_charting_with_perf/README.md

 ## Troubleshoot
 If there are an excessive number of trace samples, loading the .html file in the browser might become problematic.
 In such situations, you have two options: either reduce the number of trace probes or decrease the capture duration to reduce the overall size of the captured samples.

+Probe names have a length limit.
+If you encounter issues while setting probes, try reducing the length of the probe names in the .csv file.